klabhub/EFMouse/README.md

 package](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/) 6.0.7 or later versions.
 (FSL applies a transformation to the simulation results to map them to the Allen atlas.)

 ## Tutorial
-To get started, open [montage_4x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_4x1.mlx) or [montage_1x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_1x1.mlx) ini Matlab and follow the compute pipeline, the analysis suggestions, and for additional options, look up the help for each of the functions used in the tutorial.
+To get started, open one of the `montage_*.mlx` files in Matlab and follow the compute pipeline, the analysis suggestions, and for additional options, look up the help for each of the functions used in the tutorial.